JARevilla/RideManagement/README.md

 - `DELETE /api/ride-events/{id}/` - Delete a ride event..

-# Bonus SQL Query for Reporting
+# SQL Query for Reporting

 ```sql
 WITH RideDurations AS (